Isengo1989/docs-1/resources/references/adr/2022-11-09-composer-based-web-updater.md

 For the `.env` files we will make use of `.env.local` to be able to update the normal `.env` file.

 The normal CLI update way will require a git repository to be initialised and uses the normal Symfony update flow.

+## Changes in the Project Setup and Deployment

+As part of the changes, the script name `watch:storefront` has been updated to `watch:frontend`.
+This change should be reflected in your project setup and deployment process.
+Please update any references to the `watch:storefront` script in your project to `watch:frontend`.

+This change is part of an ongoing effort to streamline and improve the Shopware development and deployment process.
+We appreciate your understanding and cooperation.